fdeblasio/pokeemerald-expansion/README.md

 - Alolan Golem (not in main game):
     - Def: 130->145
     - Spe: 45->50

+- Ponyta/Rapidash (not in main game):
+    - Learn Temper Flare and Blaze Kick by level up

 - Cloyster (not in main game):
     - Held items: